 Contact: Alexi Shalom, 347-417-1715, email@example.com

-LAWYERS AT CAMBA LEGAL SERVICES ANNOUNCE UNION DRIVE
+STAFF AT NEW YORK LEGAL ASSISTANCE GROUP ANNOUNCE UNION DRIVE

-Staff attorneys at CAMBA Legal Services are calling on CAMBA to recognize their union and begin bargaining immediately
+Staff members call on NYLAG managers to recognize their union and begin bargaining immediately

-Union organizing among attorneys, legal services workers, and other professional employees has increased in the last few years, as attorneys at legal services organizations like Youth Represent and Lambda Legal have joined graduate teaching assistants at multiple universities, and newsroom staff at media organizations around the country to improve working conditions in their respective industries.
-If their union is recognized, the staff attorneys at CAMBA Legal Services will join the 1,200 members of ALAA who are employed at the Legal Aid Society of New York City, the Nassau County Legal Aid Society, Federal Defenders of New York, The Legal Aid Society of Orange County, and Youth Represent.
+If their union is recognized, the staff members at the New York Legal Assistance Group will join the 1,300 members of ALAA who are employed at the Neighborhood Defender Service of Harlem, The Legal Aid Society of New York City, Legal Aid Society of Nassau County, Federal Defenders of New York, The Legal Aid Society of Orange County, Youth Represent, and CAMBA Legal Services.
 ALAA – UAW Local 2325 is the nation’s oldest union of attorneys and legal workers.